 - Do not use coverings (bandages, dressings, make-up) unless told to do so by the doctor.

 - This medicine may cause harm if swallowed.
-If Baza Clear is swallowed, call a doctor or poison control center right away.
+If Baza Clear (vitamin A and vitamin D (topical)) is swallowed, call a doctor or poison control center right away.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.